tdumaran28/AstersTech-Week1-HW1/README.md

 Find port 3000, and click the link to open your live website.

+If the site was created correctly, you should see a white "NextJS logo"

 ## Step 5: Create an API for Resume Data

-Open the pages/api/ folder.
+Right click on the folder named "app" and create a new folder called "api"

-Create a new file called: "resume.js"
+Right click on the foler called "api" and create a new file called "resume.js"

-Paste the following code inside:
+Open resume.js and paste the following code inside:

 ```js
 export default function handler(req, res) {